-To find the MAC address on a computer, please refer to the Networking Basics section in this manual.
+To find the MAC address on a computer, please refer to

 DHCP Client: Select a DHCP client from the drop-down menu and click << to copy that MAC Address.

 Access Control

 The Access Control section allows you to control access in and out of your network.
 Use this feature as Parental Controls to only grant access to approved sites, limit web access based on time or dates, and/or block access from applications like P2P utilities or games.